RezaSaadatyar/Machine-Learning-in-Python/Classification/README.md

 | Matthews Correlation Coefficient (MCC) | (TP * TN - FP * FN) / sqrt((TP + FP)(TP + FN)(TN + FP)(TN + FN)) | -1 to 1     | Measures the correlation between predictions and actual outcomes, correcting for chance.             |
 | Kappa Statistic (Cohen's Kappa) | (Observed agreement - Expected agreement) / (1 - Expected agreement) | -1 to 1     | Measures the agreement between predictions and actual outcomes, correcting for chance.              |
 | Log-Loss (Logarithmic Loss)    | -1/n * Σ(y log(p) + (1 - y) log(1 - p)) | 0 to ∞              | Measures the accuracy of predicted probabilities for each instance.
 Lower log-loss indicates better predictions. |

-These metrics serve different purposes and provide insights into various aspects of a binary classification model's performance.
-The choice of which metric to use depends on the specific goals and trade-offs of the classification task, as well as the potential consequences of false positives and false negatives in the real-world application.